rhys-m-adams/epistasis_4_4_20/README.md

 # epistasis_4_4_20
-This is the code used to create the figures in my preprint "Physical epistatic landscape of antibody binding affinity" (https://www.biorxiv.org/content/early/2017/12/11/232645).
+This is the code used to create the figures in my manuscript "Epistasis in a Fitness Landscape Defined by Antibody-Antigen Binding Free Energy" (https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30478-2), previously "Physical epistatic landscape of antibody binding affinity" (https://www.biorxiv.org/content/early/2017/12/11/232645).
+The purpose of this repository is to deterministically reproduce the figures used in my manuscript, and will only be updated to keep the code compatible with changes to language standards.
+For those interested in using the monotonic optimizer used in figures S5 and S6, I will maintain this code at https://github.com/rhys-m-adams/monotonic_fit.
 I ran this code using Python 3.6.6 from anaconda (https://www.anaconda.com/download/).
 In particular I used used scipy=1.0.1, numpy=1.14.5, pandas=0.20.3, and matplotlib=2.2.2.
 I installed the additional programs
 ```
 #monotonic fit requirement
 conda install -y -c conda-forge cvxopt